Aishath Aniya

-Aishath Aniya (1966 – 20 August 2023) was a political activist and journalist from The Maldives.
+Aishath Aniya (1966 – 20 August 2023) was a Maldivian political activist and journalist.

 Aniya served as Deputy Secretary-General of the Maldivian Democratic Party.
 In 2006, she was one of a number of MDP supporters arrested at a peaceful demonstration and she went on a hunger strike in protest.
 In March 2007, an article she wrote Minivan Daily opposing the burqa was the subject of intense criticism and she received death threats.
 She resigned her position with the MDP and was arrested, but released by the Supreme Council of Islamic Affairs.